STEPS TO SUCCESS

 T1D demands a lot of time and effort.
 What better way to reward yourself than to take a night off and join other parents and adults that know what you're up against, day in and day out?
 Lots of restaurants and coffee shops look for opportunities to sponsor charity events.
 Do you have a popular pub or meeting place in your neighbourhood?
 Drop in and ask to speak to the manager about an opportunity to support The Charles H. Best Diabetes Centre by donating a percentage of one day's revenues if you provide the waitstaff support.

-Contact Marla at The Centre for help with your event planning or to pass on the name of an establishment that is open to being presented with a fundraising event idea.
+Contact Marla at The Best Centre for help with your event planning or to pass on the name of an establishment that is open to being presented with a fundraising event idea.

 Both silent auctions and 50/50 raffles are popular fundraisers that can be combined with other events or hosted online.